 Hightlights

-Prospective exon sequencing of MICA gene in the clinical setting of 104 colorectal cancers (CRC) and functional exploration of MICA alleles in CRC
+Exon sequencing of MICA in clinical samples from 104 colorectal cancer (CRC) biopsies and functional exploration of MICA alleles in CRC.

-MICA *012:01 allele was associated with CRC subtype carrying KRAS codon 12 mutation (p= 0.027, OR= 3.33)
+MICA *012:01 allele is associated with CRC subtype carrying KRAS codon 12 mutation (p= 0.027, odds ratio (OR)= 3.33).

-MICA *009:01 or *049 allele was significantly decreased in the patients with CRC (p= 0.0049, OR= 0.35)
+MICA *009:01 and *049 alleles were significantly decreased in patients with CRC (p= 0.0049, OR= 0.35).

-The up-regulated expression of MICA *012:01 allele enhanced the proliferation, invasion, and metastasis phenotype of CRC carrying KRAS mutation
+Overexpression of MICA *012:01 allele enhanced the proliferation, invasion, and metastasic phenotype of CRC carrying KRAS mutation.

-Difference in MICA alleles predict varied disease-free survival by combing with KRAS mutation
+Difference in MICA alleles may be associated with varied disease-free survival in KRAS-mutated CRC.

 Running Head: MICA facilitates colorectal cancer metastasis